Kds888/100builders-Job-app/README.md

 # 100builders-Stock-App
-Job app for 100 builders.
+Stock App for 100 builders.